Mortimer333/Dito/README.md

 ```

 # Components
-Main purpose of this library is to have reusable Front End components with their own scope in CSS and JS without need for any large frame to make it work.
-So the main difference between this and i.e. Vue is that components are not in the site on the load time but are downloaded later.
-So you can register hundreds of components but if they are not used on this page they will not be downloaded which helps with keeping the website slim.
+Main purpose of this library is to have reusable Front End components with their own scope (both CSS and JS) without need for any large framework to make it work.

+The main difference between this and i.e. Vue is that components are not on the site but are downloaded later.
+So you can register hundreds of components but if they are not used on current page they will not be downloaded which helps with keeping the website slim.

 To use any of the library features you have to create component and point Dito instance where to look for it:
 ```js
 const container = new Dito({